-The Board is responsible for keeping adequate accounting records that are sufficient to show and explain the association's transactions and disclose with reasonable accuracy at any time the financial position and enable them to ensure that the financial statements comply with the Cooperative and Community Benefit Society Act 2014, the Housing Regeneration Act 2008 and the Accounting Direction for Private Registered Providers and Social Housing (April 2019).
+The Board is responsible for keeping adequate accounting records that are sufficient to show and explain the Association's transactions and disclose with reasonable accuracy at any time the financial position and enable them to ensure that the financial statements comply with the Cooperative and Community Benefit Society Act 2014, the Housing Regeneration Act 2008 and the Accounting Direction for Private Registered Providers and Social Housing (April 2019).
 They are also responsible for safeguarding the assets of the Association and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The Board confirms that:
+The Board confirm that:

-- so far as each of the Board members are aware there is no relevant audit information of which the Association's auditor is unaware; and - the Board members have taken all the steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.
+- so far as each of the Board members are aware there is no relevant audit information of which the Association's auditor is unaware; and - the Board has taken all the steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.

-The Board is responsible for the maintenance and integrity of the corporate and financial information on the association's website.
+The Board is responsible for the maintenance and integrity of the corporate and financial information on the Association's website.
 Legislation in the UK governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Information set out in the strategic report
+Information set out in the Strategic Report

-In accordance with S414C (11) of the Companies Act 2006, the association has chosen to include information in respect of its financial risk management objectives and policies, exposure to risk and likely future developments in the business of the association in the strategic report.
-This information would otherwise be required by Schedule 7 of the Large and Medium sized Companies and Groups (Accounts and Reports) Regulations 2008 to be contained in the report of the Board.
+In accordance with S414C (11) of the Companies Act, the Association has chosen to include information in respect of its financial risk management objectives and policies, exposure to risk and likely future developments in the business of the Association in the Strategic Report.
+This information would otherwise be required by Schedule 7 of the 'Large and Medium sized Companies and Groups (Accounts and Reports) Regulations 2008' to be contained in the Report of the Board.

-External auditors
+External Auditor

-BDO LLP were appointed as auditor at the Board meeting on 15 September 2022.
+BDO were re-appointed as auditor at the Board meeting on 15 September 2022.